gary-realart/hydrogen-objc/README.md

 ## License

-hydrogen-objc is available under the MIT license.
+hydrogen-objc is available under the MPL-2.0 license.
 See the LICENSE file for more info.